 No, the Solo Stove Tower Patio Heater is not recommended for use on wooden decks or any other combustible surfaces.
 It radiates heat from its base, making it suitable only for non-combustible surfaces like stone, concrete, or pavers.

-The Solo Stove Tower is a dedicated Patio Heater designed for optimal heat dispersion and minimal smoke, fueled by wood pellets for a consistent burn.
+The Solo Stove Tower is a dedicated patio heater designed for optimal heat dispersion and minimal smoke, fueled by wood pellets for a consistent burn.
 A regular fire pit, while offering ambiance, may produce more smoke and is primarily for recreational fires rather than targeted heating.